For nearly 20 years,

 photos by John Southern

-We've developed methods and materials to make new materials look more like the original.
+We've developed methods and materials to make new tweed look more like the original.
+The fabric available today is somewhat different than was used in the 50s.
+The factory finish used today has a rough texture and a greenish-yellow cast.
 In the photo below, a piece of new tweed is laid across a cabinet which is covered in one of two available tweeds.
-This one has lower contrast between the dark and light fibers.
+This one has lower contrast between the dark and light threads.
 Additionally, a light coat of amber colored finish has been applied.
-Additional coats of clear are used to obtain a smoother finish.
+Further coats of clear are used to obtain a smoother finish.
 The cabinet is hand-rubbed between each coat.
 This more nearly simulates the covering used on some early 50s Fender amps.

 What's it cost?

-The "amber" finish on tweed is an extra $50.
+The "amber" finish on tweed is an extra $70.
 You can do this yourself if you are handy and have a good place to work.
 Check our FAQ for more info if you want to DIYS.
 On the other hand, why not rely on the years of experience you'll get by having us do the complete job?
-We are constantly improving materials and techniques to make tweed restorations more and more convincing.
+Having done tweed amp restorations for over 20 years, we've developed materials and techniques to make tweed restorations very convincing.

-To install new grill on most amps is about $60.
+To install new grill on most amps starts at about $75.
 Marshall (and some others) grill cloth is more expensive as it is imported.
 In some cases, we can remove, clean, and re-install original grill material which is in dirty, but otherwise good shape.
 The price is about the same as replacing it.

 How's it done?